swainechen/chenlab-training/websites/gis-aws/content/12-CreateS3ShareData/03-UploadtoS3.md

 aws s3 cp s3://{Bucket Name}/{object name} ./
 ```

-Verify the download by listing the directory and confirm the object present in the list-box of objects for the bucket.
+Verify the download by listing the directory and confirm the object is present.

 For more detailed steps on AWS CLI for S3 refer to section VI (**Download data shared using Amazon S3**) of the workshop.

 **We will now upload files to the S3 bucket**